 The journey takes about an 1 hour.
 It is exactly how Cheryl and I visited.
 Just be warned that the roads are quite windy, so if you get carsick, definitely take Dramamine beforehand.

 Also, have cash ready just in case.
-The credit card machine on our bus wasn’t working, and we had to scramble to find cash for tickets!
+The credit card machine on our bus wasn’t working, and we had to scramble to find cash for our tickets!

 By Tour: Tours from Siena to San Gimignano typically combine visits to other destinations like Volterra or the Chianti region and Montalcino.